Dromader2137/Competitive-Programming/README.md

 # Competitive-Programming
-My solutions to some cp problems.
+My solutions to some CS problems.